cooking calculator

 When to use it

-• Adapting casserole or bar recipes to the dishes you own.
+• Adapting family recipes that assume a specific vintage pan size to modern dishes you actually own.

 Tips & cautions